dev-ptera/banano-rpc-server/README.md

 # banano-rpc-server
-#### Middleware server which queries local Banano node via enabled RPC actions.
+This is a middleware server which queries a local Banano node via enabled RPC actions.

 This project supports two environments: